Audio deepfake fraudulently impersonates CEO

 Occurred: July 2020

-US-based cybersecurity company NISOS has uncovered an attempted fraud in which an employee received a call from someone identifying himself as his company CEO asking him to call back for 'immediate assistance to finalize an urgent business deal.'
+US-based cybersecurity company NISOS uncovered an attempted fraud in which an employee received a call from someone identifying himself as his company CEO asking him to call back for 'immediate assistance to finalize an urgent business deal.'

-Fortunately, the employee 'immediately thought it suspicious' and called the legal department.
 It transpired the voice had been faked and the number the would-be victim was meant to call was a VOIP service burner with no user information.

-Operator: Anonymous/pseudonymous
+Operator:

-Developer: Anonymous/pseudonymous
+Developer:

 Country: USA